‘It was just elation’: Tribes in Washington celebrate name change in other Washington

 She added, “We believe people have inherent rights gifted by our creator.
 We believe there’s equality and an attribute of humanity that has to be respected.
 So not only do I think it’s an opportunity for tribal nations to address the issues within our community, but much larger social and racial justice questions.”

-Dr. Catherine McKinley, assistant professor in the school of social work at Tulane University, has extensively researched issues surrounding native Americans.
-She said there are countless studies demonstrating how different forms of racism and discrimination negatively effect mental and social health — a major problem in the Native American community.
+Dr. Catherine McKinley, assistant professor in the school of social work at Tulane University, has extensively researched issues surrounding Native Americans.
+She said there are countless studies demonstrating how different forms of racism and discrimination negatively affect mental and social health — a major problem in the Native American community.

 “Dehumanizing media images have really been used since the beginning of colonization to denigrate native groups,’’ McKinley said.
 “So this is just a continued form of historical oppression.
-What these dehumanizing images do, they directly negatively affect mental health in the form of anxiety, depression, distress, but also physical health, social health, and economic mobility.
+What these dehumanizing images do, they directly negatively affect mental health in the form of anxiety, depression, distress, but also physical health, social health and economic mobility.

 “So it perpetuates the oppression.
-The Washington team has directly benefitted from this oppression of native groups.
+The Washington team has directly benefited from this oppression of native groups.
 I see that last year their revenue was almost $500 million, which is in the top five of the NFL.
-It would make sense, since they’ve directly benefitted from the denigration of Native Americans through perpetuating this dehumanizing image, that they would invest in the native communities with some of the profits they’ve gained.”
+It would make sense, since they’ve directly benefited from the denigration of Native Americans through perpetuating this dehumanizing image, that they would invest in the native communities with some of the profits they’ve gained.”

-We’ll see what comes next for the Washington franchise — including their new name.
+We’ll see what comes next for the Washington franchise — including its new name.
 But it’s clear that, as Sharp’s premonition made clear, it’s a brand-new day.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.